Wandalen/wTools/module/core/unilang/docs/roadmap.md

 # Unilang Crate/Framework Implementation Roadmap

-### Current Status (as of 2025-07-31)
+### Current Status (as of 2025-11-24)
-The project has successfully completed its foundational phases (1-3), culminating in a critical architectural refactoring that unified the parsing pipeline and data models.
-The framework is now stable and robust.
-The next phase will focus on implementing the mandatory performance requirement for a zero-overhead static command registry, which is the cornerstone for building large-scale, high-performance utilities.
+The project has successfully completed Phase 4 (Zero-Overhead Static Command Registry), including build-time validation to make illegal states unrepresentable.
+The framework now features compile-time prevention of duplicate commands and parameter storage mismatches (wplan bug pattern).
+Phase 5 work is in progress, with 3 of 4 milestones complete.
+The framework is production-ready for building high-performance, type-safe command-line utilities.

 **Legend:**
 *   ⚫ : Not Started